oscimp/wr_acorn/README.md

 [1] E. Rubiola, *Enrico's Chart of Phase Noise and Two-Sample Variances*, https://rubiola.org/pdf-static/Enrico%27s-chart-EFTS.pdf (2025)

+## SFP brands

+Some SFP seem to operate properly with the Acorn (but functional with the M2SDR), some not.

+Tested as functional: Cisco GLC-BX-U BlueOptics BO15C3149620D

+Tested as **non** functional: AXCEN AXGE-1254-0531

 # Application to the M2SDR

 <img src="pictures/IMG_20250523_083705_167.jpg">